PaulMeehlSchool/website/index.md

 <body>
         <div class="news-item" onclick="window.location.href='news/reproducible_workshop';">
         <h2>New workshop announced: A Workflow for Open Reproducible Code in Science (WORCS)</h2>
         <p>We are excited to announce that registration is now open for our first workshop of the new academic year.
-In the morning session, Casper van Lissa will introduce the fundamental principles of reproducible science ... <a class="read-more" href="news/reproducible_workshop">Read more</a> </p>
+In the morning session, Casper van Lissa will introduce the fundamental principles of reproducible... <a class="read-more" href="news/reproducible_workshop">Read more</a> </p>
     </div>
    <div class="news-frame">
         <div class="news-item" onclick="window.location.href='news/phdday_announce';">